domenic/unhandled-rejections-browser-spec/README.md

 - Outstanding rejected promises weak set
 - About-to-be-notified rejected promises list

-_NOTE:_ Implementations are free to limit the size of the rejected promises weak set.
+Implementations are free to limit the size of the rejected promises weak set, e.g. removing old entries from it when new ones are added.

 ### [Perform a microtask checkpoint](https://html.spec.whatwg.org/multipage/webappapis.html#perform-a-microtask-checkpoint)